fnord0/docker-cups-airprint/README.md

 * `-e CUPS_HOSTNAME=${cups_name}`: the hostname you wish to call the CUPS server, also configured before running `docker create`
 * `-e CUPS_SHARE_PRINTERS=yes`: do you want your CUPS printer to share printers by default, `yes` OR `no`
 * `-e CUPS_REMOTE_ADMIN=yes`: do you want your CUPS docker container to be remotely administrated, `yes` OR `no`
+* `-e AIRSCAN_SUBNET=192.168.0.0/18`: subnet you want to share your scanner with via AirScan over the network
 * `--device /dev/bus`: device mounted for interacting with USB printers
 * `--device /dev/usb`: device mounted for interacting with USB printers